Songiso/Tiktok-Analytics-Aggregator/README.md

 5. After the image is built run the container using `docker run -p 5000:5000 tiktok-app`
 6. Access the web application in your browser at `http://localhost:5000`.

-Make sure you have Python, Flask, and the necessary dependencies installed on your system.

 ## Contributing